 There is a lot to be said for the Claymore's downhill performance; thanks to their

-With a high-pivot suspension system, Deviate bikes behave drastically different than bikes with more traditional suspension platforms.
-On the Claymore, the size of the bike exacerbates these characteristics and makes them more obvious than on the Highlander.
-Since the axle travel is all the way to the rear, the wheel literally gets out of the way when it hits an obstacle, helping to roll over it without losing too much speed.
-Additionally, it moves to the rear, which lengthens the wheelbase (more on that shortly).
+With a high-pivot suspension system, Deviate bikes behave drastically differently than bikes with more traditional suspension platforms.
+On the Claymore, the bike's size exacerbates these characteristics and makes them more obvious than on the Highlander.
+Since the axle travel is entirely rearward, the wheel literally pushes out of the way when it hits an obstacle, helping it roll over without losing too much speed.
+Additionally, it moves rearward, which lengthens the wheelbase (more on that soon).

 First of all, with its long chainstays, the geometry of the bike is focused on high-speed stability.
-However, in order to give the bike a fairly responsive character, the fork angle remains quite conservative (compared to modern bikes) at 64.3 degrees, which keeps the front wheel closer, and thus keeps more traction and responsiveness coming from it.
-Another very important aspect of the geometry of this bike is the front-center-rear-center ratio.
+However, in order to give the bike a fairly responsive character, the fork angle remains quite conservative (compared to modern bikes) at 64.3 degrees, which helps keep the front wheel closer, and thus keep more traction and responsiveness coming from it.
+Another very important aspect of this bike's geometry is the front center to rear center ratio.

-With the development of modern mountain bike geometry, bikes have gotten much longer with increased reach and a progressive slack in the fork angle.
-For sizes S and M, this forward elongation is almost exclusively positive, providing more stability and confidence on rough terrain, while maintaining good handling.
-However, some size L bikes have seen the rider's neutral position migrate to the rear of the bike, in some cases the pedaling position is almost over the rear axle.
+With the development of modern mountain bike geometry, bikes have become much longer with increased reach and a progressive opening movement of the fork angle.
+For sizes S and M, this forward lengthening is almost entirely positive, thus providing more stability and confidence in rough terrain, while maintaining good handling.
+However, some size L bikes when climbing have seen the neutral position of the rider migrate towards the rear of the bike, in some cases the pedaling position is almost over the rear axle.
 This bias towards the rear wheel is due to an error (in my opinion) on the part of the manufacturers who keep a single size for the rear triangle from S to XL.
 This causes a loss of front traction, when the rider has a lot of weight in the pedals and must absorb impacts that arrive quickly.

 At Deviate, the bikes are long (1268mm wheelbase, 490mm reach and 441mm chainstays in size L).
-In addition, the suspension platform makes the bike 22mm longer when using all the travel, making it even longer in the rear, at 463mm chainstays.
-Also, while their rear triangle remains the same size throughout their range, it only extends from M to XL, which means that the size of the rear triangle is optimized for these sizes.
+In addition, the suspension platform makes the bike extend by 22mm when using full travel, making it even longer in the rear, at 463mm chainstays.
+Also, while their rear triangle remains the same size throughout their range, it only extends from M to XL, so the size of the rear triangle is optimized for these sizes.
 This is also why I chose the size L; I am 189cm, right between L and XL, but the front-to-rear ratio of the L seemed more appealing to me.
-For some, the bike can be long in tight corners, but for me, I appreciate this lengthening which recenters the weight of my body on the bike, allowing me to keep maximum traction on the front wheel.
-The character of the Claymore is therefore similar to that of a downhill bike, but more manageable; the dream for going fast.
+For some, the bike can be long in tight corners, but for me, I appreciate this lengthening which recenters my body weight on the bike, allowing me to maintain maximum traction on the front wheel.
+The character of the Claymore is therefore similar to that of a downhill bike, but more maneuverable; the dream for going fast.

 The Claymore's suspension platform offers plenty of support and is very

-progressive.
-Perfectly adaptable to both air and spring suspension, the start of the stroke is very supple but you quickly find support to manage more powerful shocks.
+Progressive.
+Adapting perfectly to both air and spring suspension, the initial stroke is very supple, but you quickly find support to handle more powerful impacts.
 Despite the high-pivot suspension platform, the bike pumps quite well and maintains a rather playful character when you want to take off from a root or a rock.
-However, as the rear end lengthens however, lifting the front wheel requires more energy.
-The character of the bike pulls more towards the "composed" pole than the "nervous" pole.
-But it strikes a happy medium perfectly suited to what I am looking for.
+However, as the rear end extends, lifting the front wheel requires more energy.
+The character of the bike leans more towards the "composed" pole than the "nervous" pole.
+But it strikes a happy medium perfectly suited to what I'm looking for.

 As I mentioned before, the Claymore is a racehorse, a thoroughbred.
-It is a bike that only asks for permission to go fast.
-On technical trails, it swallows the shocks without flinching and always asks for more.
-The rider only has to point the bike in the direction he wants to go and it will keep its line.
+It's a bike that just asks for permission to go fast.
+On technical trails, it swallows bumps without flinching and always asks for more.
+The rider just has to point the bike in the direction he wants to go and it will hold its line.
 I tried to find the limit of this bike, to go as fast as possible, I never reached it.
-The only time I hit the suspension on the bottom was when I underestimated the momentum needed to make the jump at the end of the World Cup at MSA: my ankles still suffer from it.
+The only time I bottomed out the suspension was when I underestimated the momentum needed to make the jump at the end of the World Cup at MSA: my ankles are still suffering from it.

 This brings me to the Claymore's jumping (and landing) capabilities.
-I had read before my first ride with the bike that it was very stable when landing, especially on drops with a flat landing.
+I had read before my first ride with the bike that it was very stable on landing, especially on drops with a flat landing.
 This is absolutely true, as the bike lengthens (I repeat myself) it becomes more stable and allows the rider to prepare for the next obstacle, without bouncing it.
 However, I was afraid about the jumping capabilities: a long, high pivot bike, I expected a cow bike, which does not want to take off from the ground.
-I was wrong, it is a bike that offers impressive support during takeoffs, even on very steep takeoffs (the last jump of the Habanero at the SDM for example).
-In addition, as the landings are (almost) always very comfortable, you quickly gain confidence and, all of a sudden, you are in the air in a 30-foot double.
-While it's not a dirtjump bike, the Claymore is comfortable in the air.
+I was wrong, it is a bike that offers impressive support during takeoffs, even on very steep takeoffs (the last jump of the Habanero at SDM for example).
+In addition, since the landings are (almost) always very comfortable, you quickly gain confidence and, all of a sudden, you are in the air in a 30-foot double.
+While it's not a dirt jump bike, the Claymore is at home in the air.

 Conclusion

 To conclude, you guessed it, I had a magical experience riding the Deviate Claymore for a summer.
-For me, there is absolutely nothing I would change about this bike, which is a rare case (my colleagues say I always whine, I say I am critical).
-If you are looking for a fast bike that inspires confidence, that pedals very comfortably and that will finally allow you to
+For me, there is absolutely nothing I would change about this bike, which is a rare case (my colleagues say I always complain, I say I am critical).
+If you are looking for a fast bike that inspires confidence, pedals very comfortably and will finally allow you to

-do the big track, drop or jump that scares you, the Deviate Claymore is THE bike for you.
-Plus, the bike I rode this summer (affectionately named Nessie in honor of the Scottish origins of cycling) is for sale at a ridiculous price right now!
-Write to us or come see us in store to try it out.
+Whether you're looking for a big track, drop, or jump that scares you, the Deviate Claymore is THE bike for you.
+Plus, the bike I rode this summer (affectionately named Nessie in honor of the cycling's Scottish origins) is for sale at a ridiculously low price right now!
+Drop us a line or come see us in store to try it out.